tomuxmon/bevy_roguelike/README.md

 ## Credits

-None of this would be possible if not the [wonderfull work done by others](credits/CREDITS.md).
+None of this would be possible if not the [wonderful work done by others](credits/CREDITS.md).
 This is my first rust project so "would be possible" applies even more :).